Snow Lake urges MGM Resorts International to sell 20% of China business - letter

-BOSTON (Reuters) - Investment firm Snow Lake Capital on Wednesday urged MGM Resorts International to sell 20% of its China business to a strategic partner, calling it a “win-win transaction” for all.
+(Reuters) -Investment firm Snow Lake Capital on Wednesday urged MGM Resorts International to sell 20% of its China business to a strategic partner, calling it a “win-win transaction” for all.

 “Introducing a leading Chinese consumer internet or travel & leisure company as a 20% strategic investor will significantly increase MGM China’s exposure to non-gaming and can be instrumental in diversifying Macau’s tourism economy,” Sean Ma, Snow Lake’s founder and chief investment officer, wrote in the letter, which was seen by Reuters.

+MGM Resorts said it remains committed to Macau and appreciates “continued constructive engagement” with MGM China’s shareholders.

-The addition of a partner would help with the gaming concession re-tendering in 2022, the letter said, calling it a “key differentiating factor,” for MGM.
+Adding a partner would help with the gaming concession re-tendering in 2022, the letter said, calling it a “key differentiating factor” for MGM.

-Snow Lake identified four potential partners; listing Meituan, Trip.com Group, Huazhu Group Limited and Sunac China Holdings.
+Snow Lake identified four potential partners - Meituan, Trip.com Group, Huazhu Group Ltd and Sunac China Holdings.

 Our Standards: The Thomson Reuters Trust Principles.